DTFN/dtfn/README_ethermint.md

 tendermint init --home ~/.ethermint/tendermint
 ```

-For simplicity, we'll have ethermint start tendermint as a subprocess with the
+For simplicity, we'll have gelchain start tendermint as a subprocess with the
 flag `--with-tendermint`:

 ```bash